 All Titleist drivers are adjustable in the hosel.
 This is known by Titleist as SureFit Adjustability.
 There are 16 different setting, and the each club is packaged with a wrench and adjustment chart so that you don't have to guess at what you are doing.

 Compared to other drivers, the TSR line is both one of the most adjustable, and the easiest adjustment process to understand.
-This makes up for some of the things that are sacrificed by choosing a TSR driver over it's competitors.
+This makes up for some of the things that are sacrificed by choosing a TSR driver over its competitors.

 RELATED: The Lower The Loft On Your Driver, The Farther The Ball Will Go